 - Arrange for military transcripts to be sent to LACC Admissions (you can request them at https://jst.doded.mil). - Submit a general petition to LACC Admissions requesting credit for military service.
 Students must also include documentation of at least 181 days of active duty performed (e.g., DD214). - 3.
-In accordance with Administrative Regulation E-118, using the general petition process, the college will maintain a written record that will clearly indicate that credit has been granted, if appropriate, with the training period shortened proportionately.
-The student and the VA will also be notified of this process. - Transcript Annotation Military credit will be posted on student transcripts in keeping with the provisions of Administrative Regulation E-118.
+Using the general petition process, the college will maintain a written record that will clearly indicate that credit has been granted, if appropriate, with the training period shortened proportionately.
+The student and the VA will also be notified of this process. - 4.
+Transcript Annotation Military credit will be posted on student transcripts.